uga-libraries/bags/README.md

 ### validate_bags.py

-Purpose: validate every bag in bag_directory.
+Purpose: validate every bag in bag_directory and log the result.

 Argument bag_directory (required): path to the directory that contains the bag.
 Bag folder names should end with "_bag".

-The results are printed to the terminal.
 Use this script instead of bagit.py because bagit.py prints a lot of extra text during validation.

 ## Author